arkaryeyintaung/CCNP-ENCOR_Final_LAB/Part 1/(2) VLAN & Trunk.md

 ---

-## Assigning VLAN to an Interface:
+## Assigning VLAN in interface on AS1
 ```
 AS1(config)#interface e0/2
 AS1(config-if)#switchport mode access